4veti/BulgarianBirds/README.md

 I made this app as a uni project for my mobile development classes.
 Initially it was a single-page app with a much simpler design, but I decided to extend it as a final project for the subject.
 There were several hurdles to overcome:

 1. The xaml language.
 Dealing with the visual heirarchy and making the design render properly on different screen sizes really was a challenge.
 However, I much enjoyed the process of learning the new technology and being able to express myself better through the UI.
 2. The Shell structure.
+One of its benefits is that it loads each page as it's opened, and not all the sub-directories of the page at once.
 Figuring out how to configure it properly, render the flyout menu, and the pagination, definitely took some time.
 It was a good experience getting used to reading through Microsoft documentation.
 3. The Model-View-ViewModel pattern.
 It isn't anything fancy, but I still consider it a good experience to have implemented it at least once.

 ## **How it's made**